bzamora020/bzamora020/README.md

 </div>

-<p> My name is Bryan Zamora, I am a Computer Science student @ UC, Santa Barbara.
-Previously did research analyzing police shooting data, as well as in the Computer Vision field.
-I also enjoy web App and Mobile Development </p>
+<p> My name is Bryan Zamora, I am a Software Engineer.
+Previously I have done research in police shooting data, CS education, as well as in the field of Computer Vision.
+I also enjoy working on web, and mobile Development projects </p>

  <div align="center">